mccoy/mac-dev-playbook/README.md

      2. Upgrade Pip: `sudo pip3 install --upgrade pip`
      3. Install Ansible: `pip3 install ansible`

   3. Clone or download this repository to your local drive.
+If starting on a clean system you will not have git so you may need to use rsync to get a local copy.
   4. Run `ansible-galaxy install -r requirements.yml` inside this directory to install required Ansible roles.
   5. Run `ansible-playbook main.yml --ask-become-pass` inside this directory.
 Enter your macOS account password when prompted for the 'BECOME' password.